JossyMall/Nairaland-Vibe-Coing-Ludo-Game-Challenge/README.md

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

+> 🚀 **Official Entry: Nairaland Forum Ludo Game Vibe Coding Challenge** > 👨‍💻 **Developer:** **mushroomfarm** (Nairaland)

 **NairalandLudo** is a fully interactive, browser-based 3D Ludo game inspired by the classic board game.
 Built entirely with vanilla HTML, CSS, and JavaScript, it features a physics-simulated 3D dice, a rotatable board, intelligent AI opponents, and a robust local multiplayer mode.

+---

+## 🙌 Appreciation

+A huge shoutout to **Seun Osewa** (the founder of Nairaland) for creating the platform that brought us all together.

+It is an absolute honour to participate in this coding challenge alongside so many talented developers. **Win or not**, the joy of building this for the culture and contributing to the community is the real prize.

 ---